📍NYC • Supper club & recipes • Food, culture and travel stories • A celebration of Bangladeshi & Sri Lankan cuisine 🇧🇩🇱🇰

-I hope you enjoy following along -- thanks to all of you who send messages and feedback on my posts!
-The emojis are appreciated too!
+I hope you enjoy following along -- thanks to all of you who send messages and feedback on my posts, I really appreciate it!

 Don't worry, you won't see my face here very often.
 And OK, yes my next OOTD will be better and my hair won't resemble the #fallfoliage again, hopefully.
 But don't go expecting any glamor shots now.